databricks/spark-redshift/README.md

         `temporary_aws_session_token` configuration properties to point to temporary keys created via the AWS
         [Security Token Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp.html).
+        These credentials are sent as part of the JDBC query, so therefore it is **strongly recommended** to enable SSL encryption of the JDBC connection when using this authentication method.
         If you choose this option then please be aware of the risk that the credentials expire before the read / write operation succeeds.